jlbradley1844/jlbradley1844.github.io/_posts/2018-03-04-virtue-habits.md

 Apparently mindfulness(TM) is all the trend nowadays.
 This irks me a little - I've been doing meditation for years and now, suddenly they call it "mindfulness."
 I suppose I shouldn't be too curmudgeonly, but it seems like a rebranding undertaken by enterprising Marketing MBAs where they attempt to hide the obvious religious background of meditation in order to sell mindfulness pillows and mindfulness mats and mindfulness apps and mindfulness courses.
-If you have meditated before, you are no doubt aware that meditation is easily taken up without the need for bringing home dust-collecting tchotckes from the atheletic store.
+If you have meditated before, you are no doubt aware that meditation is easily taken up without props, and for this activity, there is no need to bring home dust-collecting tchotckes from the atheletic store.

 But the word mindfulness(TM) as a marketing term is useful, in that it implies a specific sort of process.
 In particular, it is a reinvention of the Transcendental Meditation that became popular in the 1970s, after being discovered in the west as a critical element of Buddhist practice.
-Meditation, as a term, is so broad as to be useles - it could mean undisciplined rumination too - and of course, "mindfulness" is in itself just a term for paying attention.
+Meditation, as a word, is almost so general it can describe any thought, even undisciplined rumination.
+And of course, "mindfulness" is in itself just a word for paying attention.
 But mindfulness(TM) means something specific.
 Western religions of course, have their own spiritual traditions of meditation - or as one Baha'i told me "In prayer you might talk to God, but in meditation God talks to you!"
-But when a Buddhist talks about meditation (as in mindfulness(TM)), he means a particular sort of thing, of a nature quite dissimilar to meditation as understood in the West, which is closer to the studied contemplation I describe above.
+But when a Buddhist talks about meditation (as in mindfulness(TM)), he means a particular sort of thing: emptying one's thoughts - so that unhealthy ones can leave.

-Mindfulness means a
-distinct process, of emptying one's thoughts - generally so that unhealthy ones can leave.
+This technique has a long history, and can be practiced universally.
 In secular practices, this can involve relief from anxiety, irrational thoughts, or anger.
 Outside of that, it can be used to cultivate positive thoughts.
 This provides another mechanism for making virtuous conduct more easily, by allowing us to practice disengaging from the sorts of reactive behaviors that often thwart attempts at virtuous conduct.

-This is central to Buddhism, Hinduism, and other religions of the orient.
-But western religions have their own equivalents.
+Of course, it is not secular in origin: it is central to Buddhism, Hinduism, and other religions of the orient.
+Additionally, western religions have their own equivalents.
 In particular, the repititious prayers of Catholocism and Islam seem to have the aim of clearing the mind and focusing it in much the same manner.

 ### Prayer

 Finally, we have prayer.
-This is the heavy lifter of the Occidental religions.
+This is central to most religions, particularly those of the west.
 The great mystics and leaders of the Christian church wrote much of the commentary on prayer and how to derive wisdom from it - Theresa of Avila, Francis of Assisi, Thomas Merton.
-Islam has its own Sufi traditions in which these practices are central.
+Islam has its own Sufi traditions in which the practices of prayer are central.

-Unfortunately the reputation of prayer has suffered in the popular religion of the west.
+Unfortunately the meaning of prayer has suffered in the popular culture of the west.
 From childhood, many of us are taught - even encouraged - to pray for _things_.
-This is unfortunately a reflection of what popular culture thinks prayer is supposed to be, and reflects even what some religious "leaders" tell us (irony quotes are intentional).
+This is unfortunately a reflection of what media culture thinks prayer is supposed to be, and reflects even what some religious "leaders" tell us (irony quotes are intentional, and particularly apply to the odius purveyors of the "prosperity gospel").
 In the movies and television, if anyone prays, it's for stuff.
-When it isn't for stuff, prayer is instead used as a storytelling symbol - a shorthand for indicating someone is a brittle, hidebound conservatism, or used for ham-fisted foreshadowing in a horror movie.
+When it isn't for stuff, prayer is instead used as a storytelling trope - a shorthand for indicating someone is a brittle, hidebound conservatism, or used for ham-fisted foreshadowing in a horror movie where someone is about to die.
 Cultural studies presentations are no better; when we are taught about ancient pagan religions, we are taught about things like sacrifice and ritual and the prayers that accompanied them.
 The prayers of modern believers is treated as qualitatively no different than those of a pagan tribesman who wants a successful hunt.
-The modern mystic is thereby rendered at the same intellectual level of an illiterate nomad who never left the company of is tribe.
+The mysticism of Saint Francis or Dorothy Day is thereby rendered at the same of sophistication as an illiterate nomad who never left the company of his tribe.

 This is a grave misunderstanding that both robs prayer of its meaning and its ability to actually help you.
 Prayer, as understood by the great